w3c/wai-tutorials/source/site-navigation/menus-structure.html.erb.md

 ### Using WAI-ARIA
 {:.ap}

-If you want to include a link to the main content area of the page or can’t remove the `<a>` element from the navigation, you can alternatively use `aria-current="page"`.
+If a link to the main content area of the page is required or if the `<a>` element cannot be removed from the navigation, use `aria-current="page"` as an alternative.

 {::nomarkdown}
 <%= code_start('','HTML') %>